JoaquinMonge/05-NOC/README.md

 Use cases interact with the repository, and the repository accesses the data source.
 This approach provides a clear separation between the application logic and data access, making the system more modular and easier to maintain.

+Folder structure

+### Domain

+ Encapsulates the core business logic and rules of the application

+ ### Presentation
+ Responsible for handling user interaction and presenting information back to the user.
+This is where the interaction with external systems happens.

+ ### Infraestructure
+ Provides the implementation details required to make the application run in a specific environment